 The woman binds her hands and feet at night, wears a mask, and sleeps on the floor, so she won’t hurt or contaminate anyone in her sleep.
 That March 9, 2015, episode is available on YouTube.

 It’s no wonder the topic is of such interest.
 OCD affects about 3.3 million Americans between the ages of 18 and 54, according to the National Institute of Mental Health.
 In addition, about 1 million children and adolescents have the disorder.

-An ABC News 20/20 TV report documents a teenage girl with OCD who has irrational fears about going to school, about going into a department store and about hugging her mother because she thought the mom might be contaminated.
+An ABC News 20/20 TV report documents a teenage girl with OCD who has irrational fears about going to school, going into a department store, and hugging her mother because she thought the mom might be contaminated.